Summer tan peeling

 Dear Sun worshipper,

 There is no sure fire way to protect a suntan from peeling.
 When human skin peels, it is because dead skin cells are shedding.
 Dead skin cells can not be revived; however, there are safeguards that can protect you from peeling.
-However, using sun screen and covering your skin to keep from burning will help prevent skin peeling and flaking.
+To that end, an a-peel-ing and proactive approach would be to use sun screen and to cover your skin to keep it from burning.

 Suntans come from exposure to ultraviolet (UV) rays, which most people get from the sun.
 In response to UV ray exposure, special cells in the skin produce more of the pigment melanin as a protection against the harmful effects of UV rays.
 Melanin is what darkens the skin, producing a suntan.
 The skin can only produce a certain amount of melanin each day, so there is a limited amount of tanning that can be acquired.